 If you’ve lost your OCR certificate, you can apply online for a replacement or a certifying statement.
 You’ll need to complete the application form online.
 We will then search for your records and send you:

 Take a look at the troubleshooting section at the bottom of the page for further guidance.

-OCR holds historical records for a number of examination boards, a list of which can be found on the GOV.UK website.
+OCR holds historical records for a number of examination boards, a list of which can be found on the www.gov.uk website.
 If you're not sure which exam board your exams were taken with, please contact your school or college for advice.